Skip to main content

 By Patricia Barnes* Auburn University’s Electric Vehicle Showcase had a wonderful turn out on September 22nd, 2023.
 The event kicked off on a beautiful evening, showcasing 18 different electric vehicles (EVs).
 From the iconic Tesla to the new Ford F150 Lightning pickup truck, to motorbikes and cycle bikes, a wide…

-Research: Auburn University’s STARS Assessment
+Research Assessment: Auburn University’s STARS Report

 | SDG16, SDG9, STARS | No Comments